-Dr. Bonakdar says some supplements that should be avoided altogether are those that promise weight loss or performance enhancement: “We know those are the supplements that are most likely to be tainted.”
+Dr. Bonakdar says some supplements that should be avoided altogether are those that promise weight loss or performance enhancement.
+“We know those are the supplements that are most likely to be tainted,” he said.

 Others, like iron and in some cases vitamin A, can be hyper absorbed as we age, and you may end up getting too much.

 Bottom line, if you’re considering adding supplements, talk to your doctor first.

 Though no one is expected to be an herbal encyclopedia, with your doctor’s support, along with the dietitians, pharmacists and other members of your health care team, you can help customize a regimen that’s right for you.

 Remember you want a regimen that won’t cause any adverse reactions when mixed with other medications you may be on and that can be purchased from a trusted source in an oversaturated market.